How to Harvest Chamomile Tea – When & How

 When to Collect Chamomile Flowers?
 Chamomile is collected when its flowers are fully open.
 Unlike many other herbs, when you harvest chamomile, you are harvesting the flowers, not the stems, leaves, or roots.
 Those beautiful white daisy-like flowers are the chamomile tea you want to harvest.

-It is best to harvest chamomile in the morning after the dew has dried, this is the time when the essential oils of chamomile are at their peak.
+It is best to harvest chamomile in the morning after the dew has dried.
+This is the time when the essential oils of chamomile are at their peak.

-Collecting chamomile is a continuous activity, the flowers will be ready to be harvested at different times of the summer.
+Collecting chamomile is a continuous activity.
+The flowers will be ready to be harvested at different times of the summer.
 You should be able to harvest chamomile all summer long.

-Remember to always select chamomile blossoms that are open to their fullest.
+Remember always to select chamomile blossoms that are open to their fullest.
 These flowers will be the ones that have the properties of chamomile at their peak.

 when to collect chamomile flowers